What Makes a Successful Construction Claim?contracts

 Include a Summary for the Top Management #

 A summary section such an Executive Summary helps people involved at a higher level quickly skim and understand the premise of the claim and the amount claimed, without getting in to too much details.

 Claims are Drafted by Professional Contract Administrators or Engineers #

 Preparing a claim is no simple task, and it requires full specialized knowledge of the contract and governing law.
 It is common to leave the claim preparation to other project personnel who are usually not involved in-depth with the contract, and lack sufficient knowledge of the governing law.
 This effectively produces a claim without sufficient substantiation and entitlement and could be rebuked easily.

-While presenting the events in connection to the claim, it is a good idea to follow the approach of detailing the cause, the effect, the liability, the entitlement and the substantiation.
+While presenting the events in connection to the claim, it is a good idea to follow the approach of detailing the cause, the effect, the entitlement and substantiating properly all parts of the claim.

 - The Cause is the description of the event giving rise to the claim.

-- The Effect is the description of how the Cause has caused the claimed compensation.
+- The Effect is the description of how the event has give rise to the claimed compensation.

-- The Entitlement is the description of why and how the claimant is entitled for a compensation due to the Effect.
-It may also be effective to show that the claimant has done all actions necessary to actually mitigate/avoid the Effects described above.
+- The Entitlement is the description of why and how the claimant is entitled for a compensation due to the event.
+It may also be effective to show that the claimant has done all actions necessary to actually mitigate/avoid the delay event.

 - The Substantiation is the proof that all the reasoning, assumptions, narratives and calculations included in the claim are true and backed by documents.